akhomy/tawk_to/README.md

 ## Introduction

-Tawk.to widget customization, with using this module you can select widget, that will appear on every non-admin site page.
+Tawk.to widget customization, with using this module you can select widget, that will appear on specific site pages.

 ## Requirements